-Why is My Personal Injury Lawyer Taking so Long to Settle My Case?
+Why is it Taking so Long to Settle My Personal Injury Case?

 No two personal injury cases are alike and neither is the length of time required for them to reach a settlement.

 Several factors play a role in determining why one case might take longer to settle than another.

 However, they can also be settled quickly as long as you are willing to accept less money.

 If you are facing steep medical bills or the prospect of a lengthy rehabilitation period, a quick settlement might not be in your best interest since it likely will not cover these mounting expenses.

 Why Some Personal Injury Cases Take Longer Than Others

 Cases are as unique as the individuals themselves, but there are generally three main reasons why personal injury cases might drag on:

 - Legal or factual issues with the case

 - A large sum of money is at stake